Schattenbrot/mini-block/README.md

   - Styles are missing.
   - centralized fetching (happens all over the place inside of components instead of functions)
-  - Check again for Delete after cors is fixed (in components/home/PostListItem.jsx for some stupid reason)
   - create useInput component to make it reuseable.
 (Not needed now ... but great practice)

 ### Docker-files